michaelAdewunmi/functionaluniversity/README.md

 > username: testuser
 > password: &So$Le3MyD*fq6^WhmcF8Q1n

 *2. View the notes you've written anytime you login.
-You won't have to see the almighty wordpress admin dashboard that could get you overwhelmed.
+You won't have to see the almighty WordPress admin dashboard that could get you overwhelmed.
 (Isn't that lovely! :grinning:)*.

 > P:S BUG!
 BUG!!
-There was an issue with wordpress 5.1 redirecting private posts to the homepage.
-This was noticed after I updated my wordpress core to v5.1.
+There was an issue with WordPress 5.1 redirecting private posts to the homepage.
+This was noticed after I updated my WordPress core to v5.1.
 This means you might not be able to navigate to the notes link (for now).
-However, the site works well in earlier version of wordpress.
+However, the site works well in earlier version of WordPress.
 I am looking to clear this issue ASAP.
 Please bear with me.

 Other functionalities of the app include;